Korean Women's Volunteer Labour Corps: Cases

 In the spring of 1944, in South Chungcheong Province and South Jeolla Province, girls aged from 12 to 14 were recruited with invitation of school and job, forced to work in the military aircraft factory of Mitsubishi Heavy Industries with no payment.
 Some of them were introduced by Japanese teachers.
 The number of girls who worked in the factory is estimated at 400.

 It is testified that girls recruited from North Gyeongsang Province elsewhere were forced to work in logistics company, Fujikoshi Steel Industrial Co., Ltd. Toyama plant.
 They also did not receive proper wages.
 In 1943, Kim Kum-jin, who was a student of the Seoul Scientific Housekeeping School, heard the school president Hwang Sin-deok deploring that "[t]here are no students who support a labour volunteer corps.
 It is different from other schools", and she applied to the Corps.
 Kim Kum-jin worked in Fujikoshi factory making bullets and returned home after the war.

 It is also pointed out that they worked in Tokyo Textile Corporation Numazu plant, Mitsubishi Nagoya Aircraft Works Doutoku factory, Nagasaki Shipyard, Sagami Navy Yard, and Yawata Steel Works.

 Difference from comfort women

-The Korean Women's Volunteer Labour Corps was a mobilization of labour and was different from the comfort women who sexually serviced soldiers on the battlefield.
+The Korean Women's Volunteer Labour Corps was a mobilization of labour and was different from the comfort women who were forced into sexual slavery for Japanese servicemembers on the battlefield.
 The term "Volunteer Corps" was often used interchangeably with the term "comfort women" after the war.
 Because of this misunderstanding, some of the forced labourers denied it, worried that they would be confused with comfort women.